STEAMengineers/STEAMengineers.github.io/_pages/about.md

 ### Adrian

 [Adrian](https://mcqn.com/) literally wrote the book on IoT and was one of the founders of [DoES Liverpool](https://www.doesliverpool.com).
 If you know you know, and if you don't you really should find out.

+### Vicky

+Vicky Connolly is local to Liverpool and works in ambulance dispatch.
+She has a keen interest in digital making and has been a part of the wider STEAM Engineers family since its inception.